crim-ca/stac-populator/docs/populators.md

 In `stac-populator`, an extension is typically applied using an associated helper.
 A helper extends the [`Helper`](../STACpopulator/extensions/base.py#L64) abstract class and implements methods for retrieving or computing the data properties to be applied by the extension.
 For convenience an [`ExtensionHelper`](<(../STACpopulator/extensions/base.py#L78)>) class extends both `Helper` and the pydantic `BaseModel` classes to provide default constructor and validation mechanisms for defined attributes.

-**A concrete helper** should extend `ExtensionHelper` and implement the following:
+**A concrete helper** must extend the `Helper` class (it is recommended to extend `ExtensionHelper` that itself inherits from `Helper`) and implement the following:

 1. Define property methods typically annotated with `@functools.cached_property`.
 2. Redefine as needed the `def apply(...)` method where data properties are applied using the corresponding STAC extension.
-3. Implement a `def from_data(...)` method to enable static initialization of the helper with extra kwargs.
+3. Implement a concrete `def from_data(...)` method to enable static initialization of the helper with extra kwargs.

 The example below shows an excerpt of the concrete `FileHelper` class.
-In addition to the required `data` field to compute the `file:size` property, additional keyword arguments such as the http `session` can be passed in for initialization through `from_data(..., **kwargs)`.
+In addition to the required `data` field to compute the `file:size` property, optional keyword arguments such as the HTTP `session` can be passed in for initialization via `from_data(..., **kwargs)`.
 In particular, this static method facilitates instantiation of helpers at the next layer, i.e. in the `DataModel` associated with the populator implementation.

 ```python
 import pystac